roshankcpkr/ikeep/CONTRIBUTING.md

 2. I want help to add new suitable features.
 3. I am looking for add features to add image url into notes and store url as string on localstorage.
 4. I am looking for opensource contribution to add timestamp for when note was added and editing.
+5. I want help to make hamburger icon functional by adding additional menu items as sidebar.

 More ideas and contributions are welcomed.
 You can help me add better designs.